OpenNebula/docs/source/installation_and_configuration/authentication/ldap.rst

 Requirements
 ============

-You need to have your own LDAP server in the infrastucture.
+You need to have your own LDAP server in the infrastructure.
 OpenNebula doesn't contain or configure any LDAP server, it only connects to an existing one.
 Also, it doesn't create, delete or modify any entry in the LDAP server it connects to.
 The only requirement is the ability to connect to an already running LDAP server, perform a successful **ldapbind** operation, and have a user able to perform searches of users.
 Therefore no special attributes or values are required in the LDIF entry of the authenticating user.

 Configuration
 =============